Sleepless in Seattle: Casting

 According to some of the main cast, Ephron typically insisted that the actors recite their lines almost exactly as-written, although Ephron herself said she was open to the cast improvising and re-writing dialogue they felt was unfunny.
 Hanks and Victor Garber improvised the scene in which their characters feign tears while recounting the film The Dirty Dozen (1967), mocking Suzy who has been brought to tears by summarizing the plot of An Affair to Remember.
 Hanks and Ephron agreed that his character was underwritten.
 Ephron invited the actor to help rewrite his character, which ultimately resulted in "a grumpier, funnier Sam".
 Hanks did not truly commit to the role until he, Ephron and Delia reviewed his character scene by scene, ultimately improving his part.
 Hanks and Ephron sometimes disagreed over his character's actions, with Hanks accusing the director of making Sam too "wimpy" by writing him from a woman's perspective.
 He also complained that better lines had been written for his character's son, and lobbied for Sam and Jonah's relationship to be more paternal than maternal.
 In the original screenplay, Sam decides not to spend a weekend away with his new girlfriend Victoria in fear of upsetting Jonah.
 Hanks found this unconvincing for a grown man, suggesting to Ephron that, despite his son's feelings, his character would most likely be absolutely determined to sleep with Victoria after having been single for several years by that point.
-Ephron re-wrote the scene so Sam only relents once he learns Jonah has stowed away on a plane to New York.
+Ephron re-wrote the scene so Sam only relents once he learns Jonah has taken a plane to New York.
 Hanks believes the film's drama ultimately benefited from being rooted in logic and "true, human behaviour".
 Arch explained that, despite some resistance from the actor, Hanks ultimately "rode that boundary, between being a man and having feelings he's able to express", which was rare for a male character during the 1990s.
 Ephron described Hanks as "manly in a part that requires him to be tender -and a lot of other things", calling him "one of the few actors around ... who can do tender and irritable and angry all at the same time".
 She credits Hanks with teaching her that writers should always provide the main actor with something to play off of, so they are never passive or idle during a scene.